RepulsiveSheep/phc-bot/README.md

 ### Requirements

 Other than the usual package requirements (`pip install -r requirements.txt`), you need to install tesseract-ocr.
-On Ubuntu or other Debian-based distros, you can install it with `sudo apt install tesseract-ocr`.
+On Ubuntu or other Debian-based distros, you can install it with `sudo apt install tesseract-ocr tesseract-ocr-eng`.

 I can't remember, but I think you'd also need to install Python source files (`sudo apt install python3-dev`), so if you see `#include <Python.h>` in an error log somewhere, try that.